yahi99/corporate-website/en/_posts/2020-04-03-how-to-set-up-the-codeserver-cloud-ide-platform-on-digitalocean-kubernetes.md

 After creating a new file through the File menu, an empty file will open in a new tab, and once saved, the file’s name will be viewable in the Explorer side panel.
 Creating folders can be done by right clicking on the Explorer sidebar and pressing on New Folder.
 You can expand a folder by clicking on its name as well as dragging and dropping files and folders to upper parts of the hierarchy to move them to a new location.

-You can gain access to a terminal by pressing CTRL+SHIFT+\, or by pressing on Terminal in the upper menu, and selecting New Terminal.
+You can gain access to a terminal by pressing CTRL+SHIFT+, or by pressing on Terminal in the upper menu, and selecting New Terminal.
 The terminal will open in a lower panel and its working directory will be set to the project’s workspace, which contains the files and folders shown in the Explorer side panel.
 You’ve explored a high-level overview of the code-server interface and reviewed some of the most commonly used features.

 # Conclusion